AstroDogeDX/Astro_CVR_Mods/TurnKeys/README.md

 ﻿# TurnKeys

-### A really niche mod to rotate with the keyboard.
+### A really niche mod to turn with the keyboard.

-Enables the ability rotate using the Q/E keys on desktop!
+Enables the ability turn using the Q/E keys on desktop!

 #### Additionally includes:
 + Nothing.
 That's it.